 Contact lenses in the future will likely have functions other than correction of refractive error.
 Lenses designed to control the development of myopia are already commercially available.
 Contact lenses as drug delivery devices and powered through advancements in nanotechnology will open up further opportunities for unique uses of contact lenses.
 This review examines the use, or potential use, of contact lenses aside from their role to correct refractive error.
 Contact lenses can be used to detect systemic and ocular surface diseases, treat and manage various ocular conditions and as devices that can correct presbyopia, control the development of myopia or be used for augmented vision.
 There is also discussion of new developments in contact lens packaging and storage cases.
 The use of contact lenses as devices to detect systemic disease has mostly focussed on detecting changes to glucose levels in tears for monitoring diabetic control.
 Glucose can be detected using changes in colour, fluorescence or generation of electric signals by embedded sensors such as boronic acid, concanavalin A or glucose oxidase.
 Contact lenses that have gained regulatory approval can measure changes in intraocular pressure to monitor glaucoma by measuring small changes in corneal shape.
 Challenges include integrating sensors into contact lenses and detecting the signals generated.
 Various techniques are used to optimise uptake and release of the drugs to the ocular surface to treat diseases such as dry eye, glaucoma, infection and allergy.
 Contact lenses that either mechanically or electronically change their shape are being investigated for the management of presbyopia.
 Contact lenses that slow the development of myopia are based upon incorporating concentric rings of plus power, peripheral optical zone(s) with add power or non-monotonic variations in power.
 Various forms of these lenses have shown a reduction in myopia in clinical trials and are available in various markets.

-PURPOSE: To compare patient preferences for eye glasses prescribed using a low-cost portable wavefront autorefractor versus standard subjective refraction.
-DESIGN: Randomized, cross-over clinical trial PARTICIPANTS: Patients aged 18-40 years presenting with refractive errors to a tertiary eye hospital in Southern India.
-METHODS: Participants underwent subjective refraction (SR) followed by autorefraction (AR) using the monocular version of the QuickSee device.
+PURPOSE: To compare patient preferences for eyeglasses prescribed using a low-cost, portable wavefront autorefractor versus standard subjective refraction (SR).
+DESIGN: Randomized, cross-over clinical trial.
+PARTICIPANTS: Patients aged 18 to 40 years presenting with refractive errors (REs) to a tertiary eye hospital in Southern India.
+METHODS: Participants underwent SR followed by autorefraction (AR) using the monocular version of the QuickSee device (PlenOptika Inc).
 An independent optician, masked to the refraction approach, prepared eyeglasses based on each refraction approach.
-Participants (masked-to-refraction source) were randomly assigned to use either SR- or AR-based eyeglasses first, followed by the other pair, for a week each.
-At the end of each week, participants had vision checked and were interviewed about their experience with the eyeglasses.
-MAIN OUTCOME MEASURES: Proportion of patients preferring eyeglasses prescribed using AR and SR RESULTS: The 400 participants enrolled between March 26, 2018 and August 02, 2019, had mean (SD) age of 28.4 (6.6) years and 68.8% were women.
-There was strong correlation between spherical equivalents using SR and AR (r=0.97, p<0.001) with a mean difference of -0.07 diopters (95% limits of agreement: -0.68 to 0.83).
-Of the 301 (75.2%) patients who completed both follow-up visits, 50.5% (n=152) and 49.5% (n=149) preferred glasses prescribed using SR and AR, respectively (95% CI: 45.7% - 56.3%; p=0.86).
-There were no differences in demographic or vision characteristics between participants with different preferences (p>0.05 for all).
-CONCLUSIONS: We observed strong agreement between the prescriptions from SR and QR, and eyeglasses prescribed using SR and AR were equally preferred by patients.
+Participants (masked to refraction source) were randomly assigned to use SR- or AR-based eyeglasses first, followed by the other pair, for 1 week each.
+At the end of each week, participants had their vision checked and were interviewed about their experience with the eyeglasses.
+MAIN OUTCOME MEASURES: Patients preferring eyeglasses were chosen using AR and SR. RESULTS: The 400 participants enrolled between March 26, 2018, and August 2, 2019, had a mean (standard deviation) age of 28.4 (6.6) years, and 68.8% were women.
+There was a strong correlation between spherical equivalents using SR and AR (r = 0.97, P < 0.001) with a mean difference of -0.07 diopters (D) (95% limits of agreement [LoA], -0.68 to 0.83).
+Of the 301 patients (75.2%) who completed both follow-up visits, 50.5% (n = 152) and 49.5% (n = 149) preferred glasses prescribed using SR and AR, respectively (95% CI, 45.7-56.3; P = 0.86).
+There were no differences in demographic or vision characteristics between participants with different preferences (P > 0.05 for all).
+CONCLUSIONS: We observed a strong agreement between the prescriptions from SR and AR, and eyeglasses prescribed using SR and AR were equally preferred by patients.
 Wider use of prescribing based on AR alone in resource-limited settings is supported by these findings.